Norbert515/flutter_villains/README.md

 There are two way of playing your villains.

-1) If you want them to automatically play on page transition (you probably want that) then add this to your `MaterialApp`
+1) If you want them to automatically play when a page transition occurs (you probably want that) then add this to your `MaterialApp`
 ```dart
     return new MaterialApp(
       navigatorObservers: [new VillainTransitionObserver()],